open-policy-agent/opa/ADOPTERS.md

   description of how Netflix has architected access control with OPA check out [this talk from KubeCon Austin 2017](https://www.youtube.com/watch?v=R6tUNpRpdnY).

+* [Pinterest](https://www.pinterest.com/) uses OPA to solve multiple policy-related use cases including access control in Kafka, Envoy, and Jenkins!
+At peak, their Kafka-OPA integration handles ~400K QPS without caching.
+With caching the system handles ~8.5M QPS.
+For more information see this talk from [OPA Summit 2019](https://www.youtube.com/watch?v=LhgxFICWsA8).

 * [Plex Systems](https://www.plex.com) uses OPA to enforce policy throughout their entire release process; from local development to continuous production audits.
 The CI/CD pipelines at Plex leverage [conftest](https://github.com/instrumenta/conftest), a policy enforcement tool that relies on OPA, to automatically reject changes that do not adhere to defined policies.
 Plex also uses [Gatekeeper](https://github.com/open-policy-agent/gatekeeper), a Kubernetes policy controller, as a means to enforce policies within their Kubernetes clusters.
 The general-purpose nature of OPA